risingwavelabs/risingwave-docs-legacy/docs/performance/performance-best-practices.md

 Note that this resource competition doesn't simply mean each of the 10 queries gets 1/10 of the total resources.
 Extra overhead and limitations can lead to even worse performance than 1/10 of the original.

-If you observe high CPU utilization or high cache miss rates during backfilling of a large, complex query, we suggest decomposing it into several independent queries.
+If you observe high CPU utilization or high cache miss rates during backfilling of a large, complex query, we suggest decomposing it into several independent queries and creating each MV one by one.
 This approach could significantly improve performance.

 ## When to use MVs on MVs